0exp/qonfig/README.md

 - setting keys are represented as direct instace methods (`#settings` invokation does not need);
 - no any other useful instance-based functionality - just setting readers, setting writers and setting predicates:
 - support or index-method (`[]`,`[]=`) with dot-notaiton format and indifferent type of key names (strings and symbols);
-- full support of `Qonfig::DataSet` DSL commands:
+- full support of `Qonfig::DataSet` definition DSL commands:
   - `setting`, `re_setting` [doc](#definition-and-access)
   - `validate`, `add_validator` [doc](#validation)
   - `load_from_self` [doc](#load-from-__end__), `load_from_yaml` [doc](#load-from-yaml-file), `load_from_json` [doc](#load-from-json-file), `load_from_toml` [doc](#plugins-toml);